 Course details:

-Note: This is NOT a class for beginners to reading Arabic.
+Note: This class is NOT a beginner's guide to reading Arabic.
+It will cover Arabic grammar, morphology and vocabulary.

 Text: